unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 Amazingly, it worked and I now have a binary that could be reverse engineered with Ghidra.

 It turns out there are only a few messages being checked/modified:<BR>
-<li><B>0x2c3/0x575</B><BR>Reset the watch dog timer (for sleep/power down, when no can messages received)<BR>
+<li><B>0x2c3/0x575</B><BR>Reset the watch dog timer (for sleep/power down, when no CAN messages received)<BR>
 <li><B>0x5c1</B><BR>Steering Wheel buttons, Up/Down map to Next/Prev in RCD330<BR>
 <li><B>0x436/0x439</B><BR>Presumably to fix power down issues, although my car does not send them.<BR>
-Its Can Gateway might be a version that already sends power down messages that the RCD330 understands.
+Its CAN Gateway might be a version that already sends power down messages that the RCD330 understands.

 The module changes the operation of the Up/Down buttons by switching between two modes (using Menu/Ok).<BR>
 Pressing Menu ("MFD" mode), only the MFD screens are changed.<BR>